davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 - Exactly one `.mustache` file
 - One or more `.json` files, one per pattern variant
 - Zero or one `.js` files, built in the second pass
 - Exactly one `.yaml` file to define the data structure.
-This is helpful when integrating the patterns into the site, and will be expanded on in a separate post.
+This is helpful when integrating the patterns into the site, and will be expanded on in the forthcoming companion post.

 Each pattern's accessibility was tested using Khan Academy's [tota11y](https://khan.github.io/tota11y/) for accessibility testing in the browser.